Meet With The Ombuds

 The first thing the ombuds will do is take the time to get to know you, learning about your background, your department and the people with whom you work.
-All discussions with the ombuds are completely confidential, with rare exceptions related to Title IX policies or where there is risk of significant, imminent harm.
+All discussions with the ombuds are completely confidential, except where there is risk of significant, imminent harm.
 The ombuds complies with the International Ombudsman Association (IOA) Code of Ethics and Standards of Practice.

 Next steps involve exploring your specific situation.
 This might include reviewing such issues as:

 - A brief chronology of the events that have caused concern

 - Your perspective on this, as well as your sense for the perspective of other involved parties—including the needs and goals of all parties